GrosSacASac/JavaScript-Set-Up/js/red-javascript-style-guide/readme.md

 ### regular expressions

 Avoid when possible.
-Regular expression is a powerfull language that overlaps with JS constructs.
+Regular expression is a powerful language that overlaps with JS constructs.
 Often a single line can obscure recursive and complex instructions.
-The tooling to debug and assess perfomance of regexs are lower than JS.
+The tooling to debug and assess performance of regexs are lower than JS.

 Avoid the constructor syntax.
 Use named groups.